 Grant Program Descriptions for Organizations

 Creation and Presentation Program grants provide artistic program and operational support to established nonprofit arts organizations whose primary mission is to create or present ongoing arts programming that makes a significant local, regional, or statewide impact on the cultural life of Wisconsin, and that furthers the Arts Board's community development and arts education goals.

-The Creative Communities Program encourages arts education and community arts development in Wisconsin.
+The Creative Communities Program encourages arts education, cultural understanding, and community arts development in Wisconsin.
 It provides support for projects that further the Arts Board's goals in the following three areas: Arts Education; Folk and Traditional Arts; and Local Arts.
 The application is in two phases.

 Next Deadline for Phase 1 Applications: